telerik/ajax-docs/controls/grid/appearance-and-styling/modifying-existing-skins.md

 * Copy one of our existing skins (CSS and images).
 For example the Vista skin.

-* Modify the corresponding css classes definitions in the CSS file.
+* Modify the corresponding CSS classes definitions in the CSS file.

 * Change the urls for the images referenced in the CSS file.